DanielNappa/sap-devspace-cli/README.md

 (like Zscaler), you might encounter "unable to get local issuer certificate" errors when the CLI tries to make HTTPS requests to SAP BTP services.

-- **Automatic Fix Attempt:** This CLI includes `win-ca`, which attempts to automatically use your Windows system's trusted certificate authorities.
+- **Automatic Fix Attempt:** This CLI automatically uses your Windows system's trusted certificate authorities (Node.js 22.15.0+ feature).
 This often resolves the issue if your corporate proxy's root CA certificate is installed and trusted by Windows.
 - **If Issues Persist:**
   1. Ensure your corporate proxy's root CA certificate is correctly installed in your Windows "Trusted Root Certification Authorities" store.
 Consult your